carlos-rian/pysqlx-engine/docs/tutorial.md

 PySQLXEngine exposes four methods, two that allow you to send raw queries and two to handle the connection.

+!!!
+Note
+    **All examples are async, but you can use SQLXEngineSync if you don't want to use asyncio.**

 ## Methods
 ---